Microblading Encyclopedia

 13. Cost & Pricing

 Microblading pricing varies significantly based on location, artist experience, and technique.
-At Nirvana PMU, our pricing includes the initial session, a touch-up, and aftercare supplies.
-Read our detailed cost analysis to understand the value.
+At Nirvana PMU, the first session includes custom mapping, application, and aftercare supplies; the required 6-8 week touch-up is a separate, disclosed charge.
+Read my detailed cost analysis to understand the value, or run the numbers yourself with my 5-year cost calculator.

-View our complete pricing page for current rates.
+View my complete pricing page for current rates.

 14. Before & After Results